A group of Chinese students has just entered a mock space station on Earth as they prepare to simulate living on another world.

 China is making rapid progress with its space endeavors.
 It has launched humans to space multiple times since the turn of the century and is also currently building an experimental space station in orbit.

 Lessons learned from this experiment could therefore be hugely beneficial.
-With China banned from working with NASA, they are having to conduct all of their own research, and they’re not doing too bad at it either.
+With China banned from working with NASA by the US government, they are having to conduct all of their own research, and they’re not doing too bad at it either.